 Yes.
 It is preferable (but not essential) to take Vegepa with or after food BUT with a cold drink (otherwise a hot drink may dissolve the shell and then you get a “fishy burp” all morning!

 The capsules can be opened and the contents poured onto food.
-However, due to the possible health concerns about the oxidation of fish oils in liquid form, Igennus’ fish oils are produced in capsule form.
+However, due to the possible health concerns about the oxidation of fish oils in liquid form, Igennus’ fish oils are produced in a special small capsule.
 This avoids having to add large amounts of anti-oxidants and additives to stabilise the oils.
-Far better still, try Vegepa Chewables with their orange flavouring if swallowing is an issue for you.

 This depends on the individual.
 Some people have reported noticing a change within a couple of weeks, for others, and more often than not, it can take three months for the effects of Vegepa to become apparent.
 Vegepa isn’t a drug, it’s purely natural and concentrated so don’t expect an overnight miracle!

 What’s the best temperature at which to store Vegepa?

 Women should not take any supplement while pregnant before seeking professional medical advice.